 I am committed to helping you plan for the future.
-At the Estate Preservation Group, I help individuals and families in Oceanside, Carlsbad and the surrounding areas understand their estate planning options.
+At the Estate Preservation Group, I help individuals and families in Carlsbad, CA and the surrounding areas understand their estate planning options.
+One step that you should consider as you begin your estate planning process is determining who you would trust to hold your power of attorney.

 Do you need a power of attorney?
 Yes.
 A power of attorney is an important legal tool that gives a trusted person decision-making authority over important aspects of your life.
 If you grant a power of attorney to someone, he or she will be able to make certain financial or legal decisions on your behalf in the event you become incapacitated or are otherwise unable to conduct a transaction for yourself.